 - You don’t have to wash the pump parts each time you pump if you keep the parts in the fridge or in a small cooler!
 As long as the milk on the parts stays cold, it won’t spoil and you can reuse the parts for your next pumping session.
 At work, I use this wet-dry bag which I place in the fridge.
 I keep a small ice pack in it also in case I am out and about.

 - Get a good pump bag for work.
 I initially bought the cheapest kind on amazon – Dr. Brown’s.
 This bag is fine if you are not walking around/traveling a bunch.
 I had to walk quite a bit between hospitals each day, so this messenger bag style became far too heavy to lug around (especially in the Charleston summertime!)
 The Sarah Wells bags/backpacks are highly recommended and well-designed, but these were out of my budget.
 I ended up buying this bag which I love!
 Just be sure to get one that will fit your pump.
 Medela works in most of these bags, but the larger and oddly shaped Spectra is harder to find a bag for.
 Here’s a good review of pump bags.

-- You can add freshly expressed breast milk to refrigerated milk, but do not Yes add freshly expressed milk to frozen milk.
-If you wan to add expressed milk to a bag or bottle in the freezer, just let it get cold in the fridge first and then add it to the frozen milk.
-I stor expressed milk in a NUK bag in 2-6 oz increments.
+- You can add freshly expressed breast milk to refrigerated milk, but do NOT add freshly expressed milk to frozen milk.
+If you want to add expressed milk to a bag or bottle in the freezer, just let it get cold in the fridge first and then add it to the frozen milk.
+I store expressed milk in a NUK bag in 2-6 oz increments.

 You can thaw breast milk in the fridge and then use it for 3-5 days.